School Science Lessons

 Babchi, (Psoralea corylifolia), bu gu zhi, scurf pea | trioxsalen | isoflavone | genistein | psoralen | Indian and Chinese herbal medicine, Fabaceae.

-Psoralea glandulosa, deciduous shrub, hermaphrodite, tea substitute, South America, Fabaceae.
+Psoralea, (Psoralea glandulosa), deciduous shrub, hermaphrodite, tea substitute, South America, Fabaceae.

-Psychotria viridis, wild coffee, alkaloids | dimethyltryptamine, (DMT), C13H16N2 | herbal medicine, hallucinogenic, Ecuador, Rubiaceae.
+Chacruna, (Psychotria viridis), wild coffee, alkaloids | Dimethyltryptamine, (DMT), C13H16N2 | used in the Ayahuasca brew. herbal medicine, hallucinogenic, Ecuador, Rubiaceae.

-Pterocarpus indicus, angsana, deciduous, wayside tree, reaches 21 metres, used for furniture, herbal medicine, South China, Fabaceae.
+Amboyna wood, (Pterocarpus indicus), Papua New Guinea rosewood, angsana, deciduous, wayside tree, reaches 21 metres, used for furniture, herbal medicine, South China, Fabaceae.

-Muirapuama, (Ptychopetalum olacoides), "Muira Puama, potency wood" | Coumarin |.
+Muirapuama, (Ptychopetalum olacoides), "Muira Puama, potency wood" |

-Lupeol | Sterols | folk medicine from bark and root, Brazil,
+Lupeol | Sterols | folk medicine from bark and root, Brazil, Olacaceae.

 Dried herb sold as bark.

-Ptychosperma elegans, solitaire palm, raphides, North East Australia, Arecaceae.
+(Ptychosperma elegans), solitaire palm, raphides, North East Australia, Arecaceae.

-Ptychosperma macarthurii, Macarthur palm, Papua New Guinea, Arecaceae.
+(Ptychosperma macarthurii), Macarthur palm, Papua New Guinea, Arecaceae.

-Ptychosperma salomonense, Solomon Islands, Arecaceae.
+(Ptychosperma salomonense), Solomon Islands, Arecaceae.

-Kudzu, (Pueraria lobata0, invasive weed, Fabaceae.
+Kudzu, (Pueraria lobata), invasive weed, Fabaceae.

-Pueraria montana, var. lobata, "kudzu", dangerous invasive weed in USA, ornamental, Fabaceae.
+(Pueraria montana, var. lobata), "kudzu", dangerous invasive weed in USA, ornamental, Fabaceae.

-Pueraria tuberosa, kudzu, Nepalese kudzu, climbing vine, woody stem, big tuberous roots, contains steroid sapogenin | disogenin, C27H42O3 | used to treat rheumatoid arthritis, may cause death of human colon carcinoma cells, South Asia, Fabaceae.
+(Pueraria tuberosa), kudzu, Nepalese kudzu, climbing vine, woody stem, big tuberous roots, contains steroid sapogenin | disogenin, C27H42O3 | used to treat rheumatoid arthritis, may cause death of human colon carcinoma cells, South Asia, Fabaceae.

 Spreading hogweed, (Boerhavia diffusa), Punarnava, , tahvine, widespread because of sticky fruit, green vegetable, herbal medicine, Australia, India, Nyctaginaceae.